Business Risks

 Changes in the Business Environment

-To prevent such a risk, we need to develop new businesses and create pillar businesses, not to speak of continuing constant effort to improve quality in our existing business, as well as the development of products leading to solving social issues through monozukuri from a global viewpoint and, to that end, we will cultivate a corporate culture to dauntlessly take on a challenge with no fear of failure and, at the same time, promote changes of the mindset and behavior of all employees to collaborate with various outside companies.
-Our group will aim to further reinforce inter-group company exchanges and information collection, endeavor to determine market needs, and identify the importance of the needs in each country and market first and then create a system and establish management strategies so that we can accommodate changes in business environment in a flexible and prompt manner.
+To prevent such a risk, we need to develop new businesses and create pillar businesses, while continuing the constant efforts to improve quality in our existing business as well as developing products that will help solve social issues such as climate change through Monozukuri from a global perspective.
+To that end, we will cultivate a corporate culture to dauntlessly take on challenges with no fear of failure, and at the same time, promote a change of mindset and behavior in all employees and collaborate with various outside companies.
+Our Group will aim to further reinforce inter-group company exchanges and information collection, endeavor to determine market needs, and identify the importance of the needs in each country and market first and then create a system and establish management strategies so that we can accommodate changes in business environment in a flexible and prompt manner.
 In addition, to secure a system for supplying products stably even if a demand increase or a logistics cost increase occurs, we endeavor to reinforce the supply chain by, for example, purchasing from multiple suppliers and reviewing the logistics network.

-If we ever get into a situation where we cannot achieve sustained growth, adversely affecting our results of operations, etc., we will immediately discuss through the board of directors and the management meeting, for example, to turn around the business strategy.
+If we ever get into a situation where we cannot achieve sustained growth, adversely affecting our results of operations, etc., we will immediately discuss through the Board of Directors and the Management Conference, for example, to turn around the business strategy.

 Product Quality

-If any contingency occurs, this will be immediately reported to the board of directors and the management meeting of our company and, at the same time, the quality assurance division will promptly take the necessary measures including recalls.
+If any contingency occurs, this will be immediately reported to the Board of Directors and the Management Conference of our Company and, at the same time, the quality assurance division will promptly take the necessary measures including recalls.

 Business expansion with M&As